IamKay/100DaysOfCode/README.md

 * Day 59
   > Tried what i could in my condition.
 Tried to understand how i would go about making the project.
 The test/trials that i made didn't work so i'm still at square one unfortunately.
 Hope to see some progress when i'm better.

+* Day 60
+  > Spent the day looking at code and trying to understand it.
+Its the kind of code i dream of writing but can't understand even a function of it.
+Beginning to think i bit more than i can chew.